NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/motifAnalysesWithMonalisa.rst

    .. code:: r

-      # remove TF motifs with 0 binding sites in all regions
+      # remove TF motifs with 0 binding sites (if any) in all regions
       zero_TF <- colSums(TFBSmatrix) == 0
       sum(zero_TF)